About Us

 PLOs Assessed: 1-10, variable according to semester and course (see tables below)

 The process: 4xxx- and 5xxx-level professional skills courses in the journalism and strategic communication major are in a scheduled rotation for assessment review.
 (See Schedule of Course Assessments below) These levels of courses were chosen to reflect student competencies in their advanced coursework.
-Instructors in consultation with the assessment committee select an assignment that aligns with several PLOs for review.
+Instructors, in consultation with the assessment committee, select an assignment that aligns with several PLOs for review.
 A rubric is created to reflect that discussion and is given to professionals to guide their review of student assignments.
-The definition of “meeting expectations'' (or otherwise) is included in the rubric.
+The definition of “meets expectations'' (or otherwise) is included in the rubric.
 Through spring of 2023, evaluators had the option of also selecting “exceeds expectations,” “meets minimal expectations,” and “does not meet expectations.”
 “Does not meet expectations” was rarely chosen.
-As of fall 2023, the assessment committee removed “meets minimal expectations” as an option for evaluation.
+As of fall 2023, the assessment committee removed “meets minimal expectations” as an option to provide clearer evaluation results.

 Benchmark: 80% of ratings are “meets expectations” and/or “exceeds expectations”